section-engineering-education/engineering-education/content/articles/getting-experiential-on-a-quarkus-project/index.md

 By default, Quarkus on `http://localhost:8080/` request, will return the file in the `ecommerce-quarkus/src/main/resources/META-INF/resources/`.

-Commonly, the 'index.html' file found there will be your output.
+Commonly, the `index.html` file found there will be your output.
 Access the app using the browser or terminal to view the outputs.
-This will be as follows:

 - **Browser**:

   In the browser, open `localhost:8080` or `http://0.0.0.0:8080/` to access the application.
-  You will see the 'index.html' file found inside `ecommerce-quarkus/src/main/resources/META-INF/resources`.
+  You will see the `index.html` file found inside `ecommerce-quarkus/src/main/resources/META-INF/resources`.
   The _Application configurations_ are always set in `ecommerce-quarkus/src/main/resources` inside the 'application.properties' file.

-  Since Quarkus now ships with the Dev mode User Interface (Dev UI) available, you can use it to run and view the project in a dev mode.
+  Since Quarkus now ships with the `Dev mode user interface (Dev UI)` available, you can use it to run and view the project in a dev mode.
-  Just access it in your browser using `http://localhost:8080/q/dev/`. _This functionality is only available at dev mode_.
+  Just access it in your browser using `http://localhost:8080/q/dev/`.
+This functionality is only available in dev mode.

 ![dev-ui](/engineering-education/getting-experiential-on-a-quarkus-project/dev-ui.png "dev-ui")
 _(Screenshot by Author)_